‘It’s more than football’: Eastside Catholic finds extra motivation to advance to state-title game

 The Crusaders responded with their own scoring drive, Adams II running in the 5-yard touchdown to put his team up 34-14 with 7:41 left in the game.
 The loss is the Abes’ first since a nonleague matchup against Lake Stevens in September.

-Eastside awaits the winner of Saturday’s semifinal game between top-seeded O’Dea and No. 5 Kennewick to face for the state championship next week.
+Eastside will play top-seeded O’Dea (12-0), which beat No. 5 Kennewick 29-7, for the state championship Saturday at Sparks Stadium in Puyallup at noon.
 The Crusaders defeated the Fighting Irish for the title last year under former coach Jeremy Thielbahr.
 O’Dea beat Eastside Catholic 28-6 in their regular-season meeting in October.

 “This week has been really hard,” said Scott, who caught four passes for 90 yards and punted.
 “But we stuck together.
 I’m so proud of my guys to rally together and Peter played a great game.
 I’m so proud of him.”